Divergent (film): Plot

-Tris initially struggles in Dauntless training and ranks far below the cutoff after the first evaluation, but with Four's help, she slowly improves.
-Eric matches her against her nemesis, Candor transfer Peter Hayes, in a fight, who soundly defeats her.
-Unwilling to miss the most important test, Capture The Flag, she leaves the infirmary, joins the other initiates, secures her team's victory, and makes the final cut.
-In the next phase of training, the initiates face their worst fears in psychological simulations.
-Tris's divergence allows her to creatively solve the tests, but Four warns her to hide her abilities and to solve them as a normal Dauntless would, as Divergents can also manipulate tests and serums.
-Tris visits Caleb, who tells her that Erudite plans to overthrow Abnegation.
-When she returns, Al, Peter, and their fellow Candor transfer Drew attack her before Four rescues her.
-The next day, Al begs Tris to forgive him but she refuses and calls him a coward.
-He later kills himself by jumping into "The Chasm," rather than live with the shame.
+Beatrice initially struggles in Dauntless training and ranks far below the cutoff after the first evaluation, but with Four's help, she slowly improves.
+Eric then matches her against her nemesis, Candor transfer Peter Hayes, in a fight that ends with Beatrice's defeat and recovery in the infirmary.

+Unwilling to miss the crucial Capture the Flag test, she leaves the infirmary, joins the other initiates, secures her team's victory, and makes the final cut.
+In the next training phase, the initiates confront their deepest fears in psychological simulations.
+Beatrice's divergence enables her to creatively navigate the tests, but Four cautions her to conceal her abilities and approach the challenges like a typical Dauntless would.

+Beatrice visits Caleb, who tells her that Erudite plans to overthrow Abnegation.
+When she returns, Al, Peter, and their fellow Candor transfer Drew attack her, but Four rescues her.
+Al begs Tris to forgive him the next day, but she refuses and calls him a coward.
+He later kills himself by jumping into "The Pit".

-To prepare her for the final test, Four takes Tris into his own fear simulations, where she learns he is Tobias Eaton, and his father Marcus used to beat him as a child.
-Tris then passes her test and officially joins Dauntless.
-The other Dauntless are injected with a serum from Erudite, supposedly for tracking but actually for mind control.
-The next morning, the Dauntless prepare to execute Abnegation under Erudite's orders.
-As the new serum fails on Divergents, Tris must blend in to avoid suspicion.
-She finds Four, who identifies as Divergent.
-When the Dauntless move to raid Abnegation, the pair separate from the group and attempt to locate her parents, but Eric, realizing Four is not under control, captures both of them, taking Four into custody and ordering Tris's execution.
-Her mother Natalie appears and saves her but is shot and killed as they attempt escape.
+Four takes Beatrice into his fear simulations to prepare her for the final test.
+There, she learns that he is Tobias Eaton and that his father, Marcus, used to beat him as a child.
+Beatrice then passes her test and officially joins Dauntless.
+The Dauntless recruits are injected with a serum from Erudite, supposedly for tracking but actually for mind control.

+The next day, the Dauntless prepares to attack Abnegation under Erudite's orders.
+As the serum fails on Divergents, Tris must blend in to avoid suspicion.
+She finds Four, who also pretends to be under control but actually did not take the serum.
+When the Dauntless raids Abnegation, they split from their group to find Beatrice's parents.
+However, Eric captures Four, realizing he isn’t under control, and orders Beatrice's execution.
+Her mother, Natalie, a former Dauntless, saves her but is later shot and killed during their escape.

 Tris finds her father hiding with Caleb, Marcus, and several Abnegation members.
 The group sneaks into Dauntless headquarters, where Tris encounters Peter and forces him to lead them to Erudite's control center.
-Her father sacrifices himself in a shootout, and Tris goes in alone to find Four, now under stronger mind control designed for Divergents.
-Knowing his fears, she manages to wake him from the mind control, and both enter the central control room, where Erudite's leader Jeanine Matthews nearly has Dauntless execute the entire Abnegation faction.
-Tris uses a sample of the mind control serum on her to force her to cancel the program.
+Her father sacrifices himself in a shootout, so Beatrice goes in alone to find Four, who is now under mind control.

+Knowing Four's fears, Beatrice manages to wake him from the mind control, and both enter the central control room, where Erudite's leader, Jeanine Matthews, has Dauntless execute nearly the entire Abnegation faction.
+Beatrice uses a sample of the mind control serum on Jeanine to force her to cancel the program.
 The group escapes the compound and boards a train out of the complex.